Impact to large-scale implementations: Smart factories and smart cities

 Organizations and manufacturers should then pay adequate attention to IoT and IIoT security.
 Organizations’ security teams should ensure that proper security mechanisms are in place when using protocols.
 Solutions do exist to secure M2M communications — they are just not employed by all.

 It is very important for organizations to conduct risk assessments.
 This research aims to raise awareness on potential risks in IoT and IIoT devices that use MQTT or CoAP, help organizations to identify weak points in their deployments, and follow the best practices we outlined in the paper.
 For in-depth analyses and insights, read “The Fragility of Industrial IoT’s Data Backbone: Security and Privacy Issues in MQTT and CoAP Protocols.”
 In this research, it’s discussed how attackers can subvert MQTT- and CoAP-enabled implementations and even take advantage of exposed data that includes personal and company-sensitive information for attacks.
+Find out how MQTT Enables IIoT Security Best Practices within the Purdue Model.

 This article was written by Trend Micro Research with EURECOM and Politecnico Di Milano (POLIMI) and originally was published here.